 The amount of tax you pay as a musician depends on how much you earn each tax year.
 Even if you only play a couple of gigs alongside your full-time job, then you still might be required to complete a tax return.

 The Trading Allowance allows you to earn up to £1,000 a year tax-free.
 But if you earn more than £1,000 a year from your solo music career, then you’ll need to complete a tax return.
 You pay tax at the usual rate that you pay your salary.

 If self-employed music accounts for your full-time income, then it works out slightly differently.
 You’re required to pay:

-National Insurance must be paid, even if you earn below the £12,570 Personal Allowance threshold.
+From July 2022, National Insurance Class 1 and Class 4 NI will only be paid if you earn more than the £12,570 Personal Allowance threshold.
 If you’re not sure what NI contributions you need to make, you can work it out yourself.
 Try our National Insurance Calculator!

 Hey there!
 We really hope this calculator helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That’s why we started TaxScouts.

 A stress-free way to getting your taxes done.